American Airlines Flight 320: Aftermath

-In Washington, D.C., the Civil Aeronautics Board (CAB) dispatched two investigators as soon as they were notified about the crash, and ordered the airline's records to be secured.
-An additional team of 25 investigators was assembled and dispatched the next day.
+In Washington, D.C., the Civil Aeronautics Board (CAB) dispatched two investigators shortly after being notified of the crash, and ordered the American Airlines' records to be secured.
+An additional team of 25 investigators was assembled and sent to New York the following day.
 The team was given the task of investigating all aspects of the flight, including the weather, flight operations, engines and propellers, flight instruments, and aircraft structures.
-Queens County District Attorney Frank O'Connor also started an inquiry about how the rescue efforts could have been improved, telling reporters that more passengers might have been rescued if there had been a system of rescue boats available to serve the city's two airports.
-The House Interstate and Foreign Commerce Committee asked the head of the Federal Aviation Agency (FAA) to report on the accident in a closed session.
-After the two and a half hour meeting, it formed a special House subcommittee to investigate the crash and the overall safety issues raised by the transition to jet and turboprop aircraft.
+Queens County District Attorney Frank O'Connor opened a separate inquiry into the effectiveness of the rescue response, telling reporters that more passengers might have been saved if there had been a system of rescue boats available to serve the city's two airports.
+The House Interstate and Foreign Commerce Committee also asked the head of the Federal Aviation Agency (FAA) to brief the committee on the accident in a closed session.
+After the two and a half hour meeting, the committee formed a special House subcommittee to investigate both the crash and broader safety issues associated with the transition to jet and turboprop aircraft.

-Days after the crash, newspapers reported that there were safety systems that could have helped prevent the crash if they had been in place at the airport.
-A representative of the Air Line Pilots Association said that a system of flashing lights known as the Electronic Flash Approach System could have helped the pilot judge his altitude, if it had been present.
-The association also called for the installation of a more comprehensive instrument landing system that would have provided altitude and horizontal guidance to flight crews landing on runway 22.
-The system in place at the time of the accident only provided horizontal guidance, although such a system was already installed for the same runway for aircraft approaching from the opposite direction.
-At the time, there were only two airports in the United States that had such a system installed for approaches on both directions of a runway.
+Days after the crash, newspapers reported that there was airport equipment that might have assisted the crew during the approach and could have prevented the crash.
+A representative of the Air Line Pilots Association said that a system of flashing approach lights, called an Electronic Flash Approach System, could have helped the pilot judge his altitude if one had been present.
+The association also called for a more comprehensive instrument landing system that would have provided horizontal and vertical guidance to flight crews landing on runway 22.
+The system then in use provided only horizontal guidance, although such a system was already installed for the same runway for aircraft approaching from the opposite direction.
+At the time, only two airports in the United States had instrument landing systems for approaches in both directions on the same runway.
 (Note: The two airports were New York International Airport, installed since July 1957, and Newark Metropolitan Airport, installed since March 1958.)
-At a meeting on February 5, commissioners of the Port of New York Authority explained that the installation of such systems on runway 22 was considered to be very difficult because the approach lighting system would block the waterway used by ships to reach docks in Queens.
+At a meeting on February 5, commissioners of the Port of New York Authority said that installing such equipment for such a system for runway 22 would be difficult because the approach lighting system structures would block the waterway used by ships traveling to docks in Queens.